Symposium 2026

 The Martes Working Group strive to ensure equal opportunity for people to attend our symposiums and we want to ensure we have a variety of people, species talks and topics to make our symposiums the best they can be.

-The Travel Fund is available to everyone that has submitted an abstract for a talk or poster.
+The Travel Fund is available to everyone that has submitted an abstract for a talk, poster or workshop.
 We have multiple Travel Awards available.
 This can cover travel or related expenses and/or symposium fee.
-If you have submitted an abstract, please do submit a travel award application, even if you haven’t heard back yet about the outcome of your abstract submission.

 If you have any questions, please don’t hesitate to contact us at symposium@martesworkinggroup.org